-Proof the yeast: Make sure the water is warm to the touch.
+Proof the yeast.
+Make sure the water is warm to the touch.
 If you can't comfortably hold your finger in the water for several seconds, wait for it to cool.
-Pour the water into the bowl of a standing mixer or large bowl and sprinkle the yeast over top.
-Let this stand for 5 minutes until the yeast is dissolved.
+Pour the water into the bowl of a stand mixer or large bowl and sprinkle the yeast over top.
+Let stand for 5 minutes until the yeast is dissolved.

-Add the flour: Add another 4 1/2 cups of flour, reserving the remaining cup if the dough is sticky during kneading.
+Add the flour.
+Add 4 1/2 cups of the flour, reserving the remaining cup if the dough is sticky during kneading.
 Stir until a floury, shaggy dough is formed.

-Do the first rise: Clean and dry the mixing bowl.
+Do the first rise.
+Remove the dough from the stand mixer bowl.
+Clean and dry the mixing bowl.
 Coat with a thin film of oil.
 Form the dough into a ball, place it in the bowl, and turn it to coat all over with oil.
 Cover the bowl with plastic wrap or a kitchen towel and let the rise in a warm spot until doubled in volume, about 1 hour.

-Shape the dough: Sprinkle a little flour on a work surface and turn the dough out on top.
+Shape the dough.
+Sprinkle a little flour on a work surface and place the dough on top.
 Divide the dough into 2 equal pieces and shape each piece into a loose ball.
 Let the balls rest for 10 minutes.

-Do the second rise in the loaf pans: Grease 2 (8 by 4-inch) loaf pans with oil or coat them with cooking spray.
-Shape each ball of dough into a loaf (see this tutorial for step-by-step instructions) and transfer to the loaf pans.
+Do the second rise in the loaf pans.
+Grease 2 (8 by 4-inch) loaf pans with oil or coat them with cooking spray.
+Shape each ball of dough into a loaf (see Recipe Notes below for instructions or this tutorial for photos) and transfer to the loaf pans.
 It's important that the surface of the loaves be stretched taut; this helps them rise and prevents an overly-dense interior.
 Let the loaves rise a second time until they start to dome over the edge of the pan, 30 to 40 minutes.

-Heat the oven: Arrange a rack in the middle of the oven, remove any racks above it, and heat the oven to 425°F about halfway through the second rise.
+Heat the oven to 425°F. Arrange a rack in the middle of the oven, remove any racks above it, and heat the oven to 425°F about halfway through the second rise.

-Storage: Loaves wrapped in foil and plastic will keep at room temperature for several days or frozen for up to 3 months.
+Storage: Loaves wrapped in foil and plastic will keep at room temperature for several days or freeze for up to 3 months.